zderApfel/RoU/README.md

 ### Attributes

 Almost every NPC and enemy in the game has a set of attributes, including the player.
 These attributes affect various elements of gameplay, and sometimes affect player entities and enemy entities differently.

-•	Strength: Modifier for strength-based actions and melee attacks.
+•	**Strength**: Modifier for strength-based actions and melee attacks.

-•	Agility: Modifier for agility-based actions and ranged attacks
+•	**Agility**: Modifier for agility-based actions and ranged attacks

-•	Vigor: Modifier for resistance to damage and some effects.
+•	**Vigor**: Modifier for resistance to damage and some effects.

-•	Intellect:
+•	**Intellect**:
-	Players - Modifier for many specific things (see “Intellect” for more information).
-	Enemies - Modifier for “Intelligent Actions”
+		For Players: Modifier for many specific things (see “Intellect” for more information). for Enemies: Modifier for “Intelligent Actions”

-•	Personality: Modifier for social actions.
+•	**Personality**: Modifier for social actions.
 Also effects the “Taunt” action in combat.

-•	Sanity: Modifier for resistance to mental effects (such as insults)
+•	**Sanity**: Modifier for resistance to mental effects (such as insults)

-•	Luck: Modifier for critical hits and slightly affects all random actions.
+•	**Luck**: Modifier for critical hits and slightly affects all random actions.

-Attributes are listed on a scale of 1-20, where 1 is basically the level of a disabled person and 20 is nigh-superhuman
+Attributes are listed on a scale of 1-20, where 1 is disabled-level and 20 is nigh-superhuman

 ### Phases